 7. The next step is for each Vice President to make adjustments and delegate as necessary to their Directors, who will delegate to their committees.

-8. The adjusted budget requests are submitted by each team, with their retreat presentation to the Chapter Administrator or VP of Finance in order for the draft budget to be prepared and distributed for discussion at the retreat.
+8. The adjusted budget requests are submitted by each team, with their retreat presentation, to the Chapter Administrator or VP of Finance in order for the draft budget to be prepared and distributed for discussion at the retreat.

 9. The Chapter Administrator or VP of Administration will pre-populate the business plan with the goals from the presentations prior to the retreat.
 After the retreat is final and any necessary changes are made from the retreat to the business plan, it is sent out to the team within 10 days for final review and to fill in their action plans as needed.